This post may contain affiliate links. Please read our disclosure policy.

 flour, cream, sugar, egg, baking powder and salt on a wooden cutting board.

-• All-Purpose Flour: Typically, you’ll need 1 cup of all-purpose flour for making scones.
-A little extra will be handy for dusting your work surface and handling the dough.
+• All-Purpose Flour: For the scone dough, plus a little extra for dusting your work surface and handling the dough.

-• Salt and Vanilla Extract: Both are used to enhance the flavor profile of your scones.
-Don’t skip them!
+• Salt and Vanilla Extract: Both enhance the flavor of the scones.

-• Raisins: Incorporate 1/4-cup of raisins for a burst of natural sweetness and texture.
-Use any extra raisins in a small batch of Oatmeal Raisin Cookies or Hermit Cookies!
+• Raisins: Adds a touch of natural sweetness.
+Use any extras in a Oatmeal Raisin Cookies or Hermit Cookies!

 RELATED: Ways To Use Leftover Egg Whites